aleymeradgymn/recipe-messagesandroid/README.md

 - Create the dev folder %appdata%/Franz/recipes/dev
 - Copy the Files from this Repo to %appdata%/Franz/recipes/dev/recipe-messagesandroid
 - Restart the Franz Messenger

+ ## Recent Changes
+ Changed Adress to new URL